-Women occupied 29.7% of ASX 200 board positions in June, which is exactly where it was in January and December 2018.
+Women occupied 29.7% of ASX 200 board positions in June, compared to 29.6% in March but the result reflects a return to where it was in December 2018.

-This equates to 442 directorships held by women and 1047 by men, according to data collected by the Australian Institute of Company Directors (AICD).
+The June figure equates to 442 directorships held by women and 1047 by men, according to data collected by the Australian Institute of Company Directors (AICD).